-The current bill contains strong language that would close the thickness loophole and encourage reusable bag use, by placing a fee on all bags given at point of sale in the state at retail establishments that are 3K square feet or larger, from enactment and through August 1, 2018.
+The bill reviewed by the Environment, Natural Resources and Agricultural (ENRA) Committee contained strong language that would close the thickness loophole and encourage reusable bag use, by placing a fee on all bags given at point of sale in the state at retail establishments.
+The bill had a weak provision that only required retail establishments of 3K square feet or larger to comply through August 1, 2018.
 After August 1, 2018, single-use plastic bags would be banned, with the fee system in place for paper and reusable bags.

 YOU CAN HELP!

 The bill will now move out of Committee with a favorable report, and where it lands next will soon be decided.
 In the meantime, YOU can help by: